-Nonetheless, too many choices can make planning difficult.
-So we have narrowed things down for you and created a self-guided walking tour of Boston art galleries focused on the city’s famous Newbury Street.
+So, we have narrowed things down for you and created a self-guided walking tour of Boston art galleries focused on the city’s famous Newbury Street.
+Starting with the Krakow Witkin Gallery at number 10, and ending with Vose Galleries at number 238, you can enjoy a half mile of art appreciation and see some world-class masterpieces.

 Krakow Witkin Gallery

 Named Boston Magazine’s Best Art Gallery in 2021, the Krakow Witkin Gallery starts our walk off with a calm, peaceful vibe.
-Its focus on the minimalist and conceptual art movements creates a thoughtful space for turning inward and considering our human existence as it interacts with the world around us.
+Its focus on the minimalist and conceptual art movements.
+This creates a thoughtful space for turning inward and considering our human existence as it interacts with the world around us.

 Past shows have included artist Mike Glier, whose exhibit, Bird Songs of the Boston Public Garden, shares his remarkable ability to capture sound in a visual piece of artwork.
+In fact, the Public Garden is just steps away from the Krakow Witkin Gallery.
+So, perhaps start or end there and hear this famous birdsong for yourself.

 Galerie D’Orsay

-When you’ve soaked up enough minimalist calm from the Krakow Witkin Gallery, a short walk east on Newbury Street brings you to Galerie D’Orsay at number 33.
+When you’ve soaked up enough minimalist calm at the Krakow Witkin Gallery, a short walk east on Newbury Street brings you to Galerie D’Orsay at number 33.
 Exhibiting everything from old masters to impressionists and modern artists, Galerie D’Orsay provides a vibrant range of styles, periods, and mediums to stimulate your senses.

 If the intersection of art and music piques your curiosity, past Galerie D’orsay exhibitions include The Symphony: Celebrating the Legacy of Hip Hop, a collaboration with fine art graffiti master, SEN-1.

 Or fancy yourself a budding (or seasoned!) art collector?
 Galerie D’Orsay fans rave about their first-rate service for established and newbie collectors alike.
-And don’t be afraid to ask questions, the staff is very knowledgeable and eager to educate clients and visitors alike.
+And don’t be afraid to ask questions, the staff are very knowledgeable and eager to educate clients and visitors alike.

 Robert Klein Gallery